The New Student Fall Retreat

 Where can parents park?

-On Sunday there is free parking on campus for families.
+On Sunday there is free parking on campus.
 There is also parking spaces alongside Global Scholars Hall where check-in is.

 Where do off-campus students park during the retreat?